vasilakisfil/Introspected-REST/README.md

 3. Order of MicroTypes (JSON-LD vs JsonSchema)
 4. Identification of MicroTypes

+#### 10.3.
+Limitations of HTTP
+We need to do an options request everytime, performance issue.
+This can be mitigated if we emulate GraphQL/Apple and have the same Media Type for all metadata.
+But it's not part of Introspected REST, by design but can be enhanced by parent Media Type.

 ## 11. An Introspected REST API prototype in the world of HTTP and JSON
 In the following we will describe the architecture of the Introspected REST APIs through